 This was in the days before the internet.
 And before the growth of specialized, narrow focus clubs and organizations.
 Our membership has declined as people spun off to pursue particular interests, often with the aid of the World Wide Web.
-It can be argued that the need for a general interest SF club has disappeared, become obsolete.
+It can be argued that the need for a general interest SF club has disappeared, become obsolete, but I disagree.

-I love Science Fiction so much I write a regular column for Amazing Stories Magazine (online), and publish a paying-market semi-professional SpecFic magazine called POLAR BOREALIS and POLAR STARLIGHT.
+I love Science Fiction so much I write a regular column for Amazing Stories Magazine (online), and publish two paying-market semi-professional SpecFic magazines called POLAR BOREALIS and POLAR STARLIGHT.
 I also publish a perzine titled “GREAT GALLOPING GHU!” and a FAPAzine called “ENTROPY BLUES.”

 In short, I’m both a generalist and an enthusiast.
 Science Fiction, in all its aspects, is my main hobby.
 I’m sure some of you are equally crazy.
-Why not check us out?
-Get involved with like-minded fen?
+Interested in getting involved with like-minded fen?
 Interested in forming a new BCSFA unencumbered by the baggage of the past and open to all the exciting possibilities of today?

 Old timers, like myself, serving more relaxed interests in our senior years, have no desire to relive our youth.
 Been there, done that.
 What’s needed is a fresh crowd of enthusiasts with innovative ideas and a contemporary mindset.
 In essence, 21st century people in a 21st century club relevant as all get out to modern times and values.
 A club which looks to the future rather than to the past.
 Sound like something you’d be interested in?